Mild Yoghurt Culture - 100 litres

-This culture produces a lovely thick and creamy yoghurt, with medium acidity.
+This culture produces a lovely thick and creamy yoghurt, with mild to medium acidity.

 It consists of specifically selected strains of: